-On the basis of careful consideration of the history, the architecture and other features of this building, the Landmarks Preservation Commission finds that the 19 West 16th Street Building has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City.
+On the basis of careful consideration of the history, the architecture and other features of this building, the Landmarks Preservation Commission finds that the 21 West 16th Street Building has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City.

-The Commission further finds that, among its important qualities, the 19 West 16th Street Building is a distinctive surviving Greek Revival rowhouse constructed about 1846, at a time when the Union Square area was developing as a fashionable neighborhood; that, characteristic of the Greek Revival style, this brick-fronted house, with its elegant design and proportions, is trimmed in finely detailed stone, ironwork, and wood, exemplified by the original wood door enframement with its slender Corinthian pilasters supporting an entablature and transom above; that the eared and battered entrance surround, executed in stone, is a distinguishing architectural feature initially derived from Egyptian sources that was popular in Greek Revival rowhouse designs during the 1840s; that it was planned and probably built by speculator Edward S. Mesier as one of a series of fine rowhouses on West 16th Street governed by a restrictive agreement; and that, remarkably intact, it maintains its simple elegance and serves as a significant reminder of the former residential character of the neighborhood to the west of Union Square.
+The Commission further finds that, among its important qualities, the 21 West 16th Street Building is a distinctive surviving Greek Revival rowhouse constructed about 1846, at a time when the Union Square area was developing as a fashionable neighborhood; that, characteristic of the Greek Revival style, this brick-fronted house, with its elegant design and proportions, is trimmed in finely detailed stone, ironwork, and wood, exemplified by the original wood door enframement with its slender Corinthian pilasters supporting an entablature and transom above and the richly ornamented iron balcony fronting the parlor-story windows; that the eared and battered surround, executed in stone, is a distinguishing architectural feature initially derived from Egyptian sources that was popular in Greek Revival rowhouse designs during the 1840s; that it was planned and probably built by speculator Edward S. Mesier as one of a series of fine rowhouses on West 16th Street governed by a restrictive agreement; and that, remarkably intact, it maintains its simple elegance and serves as a significant reminder of the former residential character of the neighborhood to the west of Union Square.

-Accordingly, pursuant to the provisions of Chapter 31, Section 534, of the Charter of the City of New York and Chapter 3 of Title 25 of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the 19 West 16th Street Building, 19 West 16th Street, Borough of Manhattan, and designates Tax Map Block 818, Lot 24, Borough of Manhattan, as its Landmark Site.
+Accordingly, pursuant to the provisions of Chapter 31, Section 534, of the Charter of the City of New York and Chapter 3 of Title 25 of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the 21 West 16th Street Building, 21 West 16th Street, Borough of Manhattan, and designates Tax Map Block 818, Lot 23, Borough of Manhattan, as its Landmark Site.